Azurilex/Set-Thread-Identity/README.md

 3/29/2020:
 This code is no longer viable.
 I'll update this as soon as I find a new method.

+08/13/2020:
+Completely broken.
+Another method exists, go look for it.
 #### Code:
 ```c++
 //rbx_L would be your luastate thread